K8Moore/StatAnalysisOfCollabSpeechActs/README.md

-# MultivariateAnalysis
+# Hotelling T-test
-A repository for code used to perform statistical analysis (CCA, PCA, Latent Factor Analysis, etc.) of speech acts from collaborative conversations.
+Code used to perform statistical analysis of speech acts from collaborative conversations.

 Data Summary:
 The data in this study are continuous count variables.
 Each speech act is a vector of the number of times raters counted that speech act in a conversation.
 The speech acts have been summed across dyads and partitions by condition.
 Vector means and standard deviations are displayed in Table 2.